hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

 |KUL| We support using HPC for educational purposes, such as in the classroom or
 for hackathons.
 We assist the lecturers with all aspects of using HPC in the classroom, such as:

-* creating student accounts
+#. creating student accounts
-* granting compute credits
+#. granting compute credits
-* providing storage
+#. providing storage
-* reserving compute resources
+#. reserving compute resources (only if neccessary and upon decision by site admins)
-* technical support during the trainings (either on-site or remote)
+#. technical support during the trainings (either on-site or remote)

 Practical steps
 ===============